Redemption (Star Trek: The Next Generation): Reception

-In March 2019, SyFy rated Gowron as the 7th greatest Klingon of the Star Trek franchise.
-In particular they noted actor O'Reilly's powerful performance in scenes with character as Chancellor of the Klingon empire.
-In 2016, Time magazine rated Lursa and B'Etor (played by actresses Barbara March and Gwynyth Walsh) the second-best villain characters of the Star Trek franchise in 2016.
+SyFy noted this episode for a moment in the relationship between Picard and Data, when Data asks for his own starship command.
+They noted this episode for featuring a Klingon civil war, Tasha Yar's half-Romulan daughter and Worf's resignation from Starfleet.
+They also rated Gowron as the seventh greatest Klingon of the Star Trek franchise.
+In particular they noted actor O'Reilly's powerful performance in scenes with the character as Chancellor of the Klingon empire.
+They rated Kurn (played by Tony Todd) as the tenth greatest Klingon of the Star Trek franchise.
+They noted his good chemistry with Worf (Michael Dorn) and "relishes every word" spoken.

+Time rated Lursa and B'Etor (played by actresses Barbara March and Gwynyth Walsh) the ninth-best villain characters of the Star Trek franchise.
 Popular Mechanics also thought Lursa and B'Etor were particularly good.

-In March 2019, SyFy rated Kurn (played by Tony Todd) as the 10th greatest Klingon of the Star Trek franchise.
-They noted his good chemistry with Worf (Michael Dorn) and "relishes every word" spoken.

 Releases

 "Redemption" was remastered in 1080p HD and released as a stand-alone episode, and as part of Season 4 and 5 Blu-ray sets of Star Trek: The Next Generation HD in the 2010s.

-"Redemption, Part I" was released in the United States on September 3, 2002, as part of the Star Trek: The Next Generation season four DVD box set.
+"Redemption, Part I" was released in the United States on September 3, 2002, as part of the Star Trek: The Next Generation Season 4 DVD box set.

 "Redemption" was also released on VHS cassette tape.